machengmas/androidcomponent/README.md

     <version>1.0-beta1</version>
 </dependency>
 ```
-or Gradle:
+or Gradle:<br>
 Step 1.
-Add the JitPack repository to your build file
+Add the JitPack repository to your build file<br>
 Add it in your root build.gradle at the end of repositories:
-	allprojects {
 ```groovy
 allprojects {
     repositories {